 Lawn & Garden

 - Keep the soil’s pH at 6.0 to 6.5.
-Perform a soil test and apply the recommended rate of lime, using dolomitic or high-calcium limestone.
-Be sure to apply and incorporate lime 2 to 4 months before planting tomatoes.
+Perform a soil test and apply the recommended rate of lime (use dolomitic or high-calcium limestone).
+Apply and incorporate lime 2 to 4 months before planting tomatoes.

-- Apply the required amount of fertilizer when necessary based on soil test results for tomatoes.
+- Apply the required amount of fertilizer when necessary based on soil test results.
 Applying too much fertilizer at one time can actually induce BER.
-Following soil test recommendations is the most accurate way to fertilize properly.

 - Apply mulch to conserve moisture.
 Use pine straw, straw, decomposed sawdust, or newspaper.
-Mulches conserve soil moisture and reduce incidence of BER.
+Mulches conserve soil moisture and reduce the incidence

 - Give your plants adequate water.
-Tomato plants need about 1.5 inches of water per week during fruiting.
-Extreme fluctuations in soil moisture can result in a greater incidence of BER.
+Tomato plants need about 11⁄2 inches of water per week during fruiting.
+Extreme fluctuations in soil moisture can result in greater incidences of BER.

-- If your plants develop BER, drench the soil around their roots with a calcium solution containing four pounds of calcium nitrate or calcium chloride per 100 gallons of water (or four level tablespoons per gallon of water).
+- If your plants develop BER, drench the soil around their roots with a calcium solution containing 4 pounds of calcium nitrate or calcium chloride per 100 gallons of water (or 4 level tablespoons per gallon of water).
 Spraying the plants with calcium has no effect on BER.

-- Some tomato varieties tend to be more sensitive to conditions that cause BER.
+- Some tomato varieties, especially many heirlooms, tend to be more sensitive to conditions that cause BER.
 Try growing several varieties and keep notes as to their performance.

-- If you experience severe problems with BER, you should remove the infected fruit.
+- If you see fruit with BER, you should remove the affected fruit.
 Once a fruit develops BER, it will not regrow or repair the infected area.
 Remove the fruit; otherwise, the damaged area will serve as an entry point for disease-causing bacteria or fungi.